MicrosoftLearningKoreanLab/AZ-203KR-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-203_01_lab_ak.md

     1. Wait for the **Cloud Shell** to finish its first-time setup procedures before moving forward with the lab.

-    >Note: If you do not see the configuration options for the **Cloud Shell**, this is most likely because you are using an existing subscription with this course's labs.
+    > **Note**: If you do not see the configuration options for the **Cloud Shell**, this is most likely because you are using an existing subscription with this course's labs.
 The labs are written from the presumption that you are using a new subscription.

 1. In the **Cloud Shell** command prompt at the bottom of the portal, **paste** the command you copied earlier in this lab and press Enter to connect to your new VM by using SSH.